-There are no specific validation requirements
+There are no specific validation requirements for this award

 Supporting Documentation

 None

 Access To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of the National Framework of Qualifications.
 This may have been achieved through a formal qualification or through relevant life and work experience.